accessibilitywars/zaw2/content/builds/power-scrapper.md

 ## Gearing

 - Full Berserker's
-- Runes of the Scholar
+- Runes of the Scholar or Dragonhunter
-- Hammer, Sigils of Force & Impact
+- Hammer, Sigils of Force & Air
 - Relic of the Thief
 - Consumables:
   - Cilantro Lime Sous-Vide Steak (Power/Ferocity)